Clue (musical): Productions

 The musical premiered at the New Boston Street Dinner Theatre in Baltimore, Maryland from June 1995 through August 1995, with Peter DePietro directing.
 The Baltimore Suns review stated: "The creators of Clue, the Musical have...found a way to improve the game".
 It then ran at the Organic Theater in Chicago in April 1996, again directed by DePietro.

 Clue opened Off-Broadway at the Players Theater on December 3, 1997, and closed after 29 performances and 17 previews.
 The production was again directed and choreographed by DePietro, and the cast featured Denny Dillon as the Detective, Robert Bartley as Mr. Boddy, Wysandria Woolsey as Mrs. Peacock, Ian Knauer as Professor Plum, Tiffany Taylor as Miss Scarlet, Michael Kostroff as Colonel Mustard, Daniel Leroy McDonald as Mrs. White, and Marc Rubman as Mr. Green.
-Reviews were mixed to unfavorable.
+Reviews were mixed.
 The New York Times review asked:

 [W]hy would you want to turn a board game into a musical?
 After all, the 1985 film version of Clue didn't exactly take the country by storm. ...There's very little plot to get involved in because the action has to fit every possible outcome. ...Nothing is really dreadful about Clue except the concept. ...The cast members are generally charming and have good voices, the choreography has moments of real humor, and the set is a pleasant cross between a three-dimensional game board and a freshly painted subway station".

 The Times criticized the lyrics and dialogue, commenting that "numerous jokes fall flat.
 At one point, though, [the Detective] and Professor Plum have a very nice volley of literary quotes".
 The New York Daily News called it "excruciatingly unfunny" and quipped: "Inflicting such embarrassing material on a group of able-bodied actors and then supplying them with a variety of deadly weapons is a dangerous provocation. ...Making a musical from a board game is the kind of bizarre task that only a genius or a fool would undertake.
 And there is no sign of genius here. ...the songs are a dull pastiche of 1930s musicals".